KianBahasadri/bahasadri.com/docs/features/calculator/BACKEND.md

 -   Monitor response times (should be very fast for simple calculations)
 -   Track error rates (especially division by zero and invalid input)

-## Future Enhancements

--   Support for more complex expressions (parentheses, multiple operations)
--   Support for additional operations (modulo, exponentiation)
--   Support for decimal precision control
--   Support for scientific notation
--   Calculation history (would require storage)

 ---

 **Note**: This document is independent of frontend implementation.
 Only the API contract in API_CONTRACT.md couples frontend and backend.
 All API responses must match the contract defined in API_CONTRACT.md.